On the distribution of Satake parameters for Siegel modular forms: Asymptotic Fourier trace formula for

 Given a continuous function $\varphi$ on $\olG(\Q)\bs \olG(\A)$, its Whittaker function along the unipotent subgroup $N=\{\mat{I_n}SO{I_n}|\, S\in S_n(\A)\}$ is defined by

 for $g\in \olG(\A)$ and $\chi$ a character.
 Write $n_S=\smat{I_n}SO{I_n}$ for $S\in S_n(\A)$.
 There exits $\sigma\in S_n(\Q)$ such that $\chi(n_S)=\theta(\tr\sigma S)$ for all $S$.
 Define

-In \S\ref{Cp}, we defined a test function, henceforth to be denoted $f_N$, from the following data: a finite set $\Sb$ of primes, a level $N$ coprime to $\Sb$, compact sets $C_p$ for $p\in\Sb$, and a weight $\k>2n$.
+In \S\ref{Cp}, we defined a test function, henceforth to be denoted $f_N$, from the following data: a finite set $\Sb$ of primes, a level $N$ coprime to $\Sb$, a compact set $C_p\subset G(\Q_p)$ for each $p\in\Sb$, and a weight $\k>2n$.
 In this section, we compute the following limit:

 where $\psi(N)=\meas(\ol{K_0(N)})^{-1}$.
 We will compute $I$ in two ways, using the spectral and geometric forms of the kernel function.
 The preliminary form of the resulting formula is given in Theorem \ref{A} below.